lprhodes/homebridge-broadlink-rm/README.md

 `offDuration` | The amount of time before the switch automatically turns itself on (used in conjunction with disableAutomaticOn). | 5 | 60 | No

 ### switch-repeat
 Turn the switch on and the switch will repeatedly send the hex code until it reaches the defined send count.
-It then turns itself off automatically.
 You can also set the interval between each send.

 key | description | example | default | required
 --- | ----------- | ------- | ------- | -------